optakt/optakt.github.io/content/flare/consensus.md

 ### SafetyScore

-[SafetyScore consensus](https://safetyscore.app/whitepaper#kairos) is an example of an algorithm that builds a total ordered ledger, that is inspired by the idea of an epidemic spread of a virus that is hard to detect.
+[SafetyScore consensus](https://safetyscore.app/whitepaper#kairos) is an example of an algorithm that builds a total ordered ledger, inspired by the idea of an epidemic spread of a virus that is hard to detect.
 It is a decentralized protocol that disseminates risk measures among the network participants based on their interactions with a disease.
-It is basically a digital tracing algorithm that can be used from all kinds of applications but preventing leaks of participants personal data in the network.
+It is basically a digital tracing algorithm that can be used for all kinds of applications, while preventing leaks of personal data of network participants.

 It is Byzantine Fault tolerant, permissionless consensus that aims to produce a global consistent totally-ordered log of records, which is the finalized blockchain state at any time.
 Network can tolerate up to `f` faulty nodes for total number of network participants `2f+1`.